 What it is: Your product being made

 Why use it: A process shot can be used to emphasize the level of workmanship that went into a particular item.
 These types of shots are also handy for promoting your business on social media.

 You can use any combination of these seven photo types when shooting your items, choosing the shots that highlight your product’s best features.
 Because product photos drive sales, take advantage of as many opportunities as you have to show your product from every angle.
 (For instance, on Etsy, you can add up to 10 photos per listing.
 Learn more about how to list items on Etsy.)
 As you put together your shots, pay extra attention to the first photograph on your listing.
 In order to draw in shoppers, make sure your product’s main image (or thumbnail image) is a clear, eye-catching photo.

-The recommended size for listing images is 2000px for the shortest side of the image, and a resolution of 72PPI.
+The recommended size for listing images is 2000px for the shortest side of the image, and a resolution of 72PPI in 4x3 ratio.